 We want as much signal transfer (voltage transfer) as possible from the amplifier to the speaker.

 Power matching (impedance matching) is the result of matching the source and load impedances of two devices.
-This yields maximum transfer of power between the source and load but with only 50% efficiency (a 6 dB load loss).
+This yields maximum power transfer between the source and load but with only 50% efficiency (a 6 dB load loss).

 In other words, the voltage VL will only be half that of VS if ZS = ZL.